arif-aigonix/leap2015/README.md

-# leap2015
-Decks and other materials for LEAP talk in Oslo, Norway, May 12, 2015.
+# Ralph Squillace -- LEAP talks.
+[Oslo, Norway: May 12, 2015]

+This repo is simple -- a series of talks and demos for the cloud and distributed architecture day at Microsoft Norway.

+More soon.